vdbrink/vdbrink.github.io/esphome/co2_senseair_s8_sensor.md

 ### Dashboard Mini Graph Card

-With a Mini Graph Card you can create a color gradient graph line with the history value of the CO2 value.
+With a Mini Graph Card you can create a color gradient graph line with the history of the CO2 readings.

 With a fixed `sensor.co2_value_800` sensor I defined a visual [threshold](#threshold) line for myself.